eigerco/polka-storage/docs/glossary.md

 “Layer-0” blockchain platform designed to facilitate interoperability, scalability and security among different “Layer-1” blockchains, called [parachains](#parachain).

+## Proofs

+Cryptographic evidence used to verify that storage providers have received, are storing, and are continuously maintaining data as promised.

+There are two main types of proofs:

+- <a name="porep"></a> **Proof-of-Replication (PoRep):** In order to register a sector with the network, the sector has to be sealed.
+Sealing is a computation-heavy process that produces a unique representation of the data in the form of a proof, called Proof-of-Replication or PoRep.

+- <a name="post"></a> **Proof-of-Spacetime (PoSt):** Used to verify that the storage provider continues to store the data over time.
+[Storage providers](#storage-provider) must periodically generate and submit proofs to show that they are still maintaining the stored data as promised.

 ### Relay Chain

 The Relay Chain in [Polkadot](#polkadot) is the central chain (blockchain) responsible for the network's shared security, consensus, and cross-chain interoperability.

+### Session

+A predefined period during which a set of [collators](#collator) remains constant.

 ### Slashing